Sira0909/TUIFlashcards/README.md

 - multiple choice quizes <br />

 <h1> TO BE ADDED:</h1>
-- study particular sides or both
+- study particular sides or both <br />
-- more modes of study
+- more modes of study <br />
-- maybe word wrap eventually
+- maybe word wrap eventually <br />
-- allow more than two sides to a flashcard
+- allow more than two sides to a flashcard <br />
-- more modular codebase - hooks instead of big whiles
+- more modular codebase - hooks instead of big whiles <br />
-- better configuration
+- better configuration <br />

 <h1> DEPENDENCIES:</h1>
-- ncurses
+- ncurses <br />